-The following is a statement of the policies and procedures to be followed for declaring and completing minors:
+The following is a statement of the policies and procedures to be followed for declaring and completing LSA minors:

-- 1. Each B.S.E. and B.S. student who wishes to complete an approved academic minor must develop a plan for the minor in consultation with the designated LS&A advisor, who must also approve it.
-The faculty and staff advisors in the LS&A units will advise Engineering students on course selection, and complete the minor declaration form and confirm completion of the minor.
+- Each B.S.E. student who wishes to complete an approved academic minor must develop a plan for the minor in consultation with the designated LSA advisor, who must also approve it.
+The faculty and staff advisors in the LSA units will advise Engineering students on course selection, and complete the minor declaration form and confirm completion of the minor.
 There will be no prior approval required from an Engineering advisor. - 2.
-Students may not elect two academic minors offered by the same department or program.

-- 3. The minor declaration form must be received by the College of Engineering Student Records Office.
+Students may not elect two academic minors offered by the same department or program. - 3.
+The minor declaration form must be received by the College of Engineering Student Records Office.
 Upon receipt of the declaration form, the staff member will enter the minor in the M-Pathways database.
-The form will be available through all Engineering academic departments, the Engineering Advising Center and all relevant LS&A departments. - 4.
-Student Transcripts: - The unofficial transcript for an Engineering student who has declared a minor will show the minor in the program action history section. - The Official Transcript issued by the Registrar's Office will show the minor at the beginning of the transcript when the student has completed the degree. - Minors cannot be completed and added to the transcript, once a student is graduated.
+The form will be available through all Engineering academic departments, the Engineering Advising Center and all relevant LSA departments. - 4.
+Student Transcripts: - The unofficial transcript for an Engineering student who has declared a minor will show the minor in the program action history section. - The Official Transcript issued by the Registrar's Office will show the minor at the beginning of the transcript when the student has completed the degree. - 5.
+Minors cannot be completed and added to the transcript after a student has graduated.